OWASP/www-project-proactive-controls/docs/index.md

 ## Copyright and Licence

-This document is released under the Creative Commons Attribution ShareAlike 3.0 license.
+This document is released under the Creative Commons Attribution-ShareAlike 4.0 International license.
 For any reuse or distribution, you must make it clear to others the license terms of this work.

 ## Project Leaders